twbs/bootstrap/site/docs/4.4/components/forms.md

 ### Input group validation workaround

-When you are using a medium size input group and don't customize the default border radius values, add `.rounded-right` to the missing border radius elements:
+We're unable to resolve the broken `border-radius` of input groups with validation due to selector limitations, so manual overrides are required.
+When you're using a standard input group and don't customize the default border radius values, add `.rounded-right` to the elements with the broken `border-radius`.

 {% highlight html %}
 <div class="input-group">